Fairmont Royal York: Royal family

 As Ontario does not have a government house, the Royal York was the residence of choice for Queen Elizabeth II and other members of the Canadian royal family when in Toronto.
 Elizabeth first visited the Royal York Hotel during her 1951 royal tour of the country, accompanied by the Duke of Edinburgh.
 The first members of the royal family to visit the hotel were King George VI and Queen Elizabeth, during their 1939 royal tour of Canada.
-Other members of the royal family that have visited the Royal York include Prince Andrew, Duke of York; Prince Charles and Camilla, Duchess of Cornwall; and Prince Harry, Duke of Sussex, and Meghan, Duchess of Sussex.
+Other members of the royal family that have visited the Royal York include Andrew Mountbatten-Windsor; Prince Charles and Camilla, Duchess of Cornwall; and Prince Harry, Duke of Sussex, and Meghan, Duchess of Sussex.

 The Queen usually had an entire floor reserved for her and her entourage, occupying the Royal Suite herself.
 The floors above and below the Royal Suite are vacated two weeks prior to the Queen's arrival and remain that way until her departure.
 The hotel includes amenities and furnishings reserved exclusively for the royal family, including a private elevator to the Royal Suite.
 Furniture and hardware reserved for the royal family, including mattresses and toilets, are placed in storage when not in use.